Fin & Fino

 $$$$$ | MAP | WEBSITE | INSTAGRAM

 There’s a decidedly low-country Carolina vibe at Fin & Fino, which has locations in Uptown and Birkdale Village, not just because of the fresh seafood on offer but also for the beachy and airy feel of the place.
 Sustainably caught or raised seafood is the star here, headlined by the $150 Penthouse, a tower of oysters, mussels, shrimp, scallop ceviche and butter-poached lobster tails.
-There are plenty of non-seafood items here too, like the duck breast and wagyu flatiron, but the truly adventurous eaters should opt for The Treatment, a $65 chef's choice.
+There are plenty of non-seafood items on the menu too, like the duck breast and wagyu flatiron, but the truly adventurous eaters should opt for The Treatment, a $70 chef's choice.

 Best for: A downtown dinner that feels celebratory